walder/Skynet-IADS/README.md

 Currently Skynet only works with ground based units.
 Incorporating air units is planned at a later date.

 # Electronic Warfare
 A simple form of jamming is part of the Skynet IADS package.
 It's off by default.
 The jamming works by setting the ROE state of a SAM Site.
 The closer you get to a SAM site the more ineffective the jamming will become.
-For the jammer to work it will need line of sight (LOS) to a radar unit.
+For the jammer to work it will need LOS (line of sight) to a radar unit.
 Older SAM sites are more susceptible to jamming.

 Here is a [list of SAM sites currently supported by the jammer](https://docs.google.com/spreadsheets/d/16rnaU49ZpOczPEsdGJ6nfD0SLPxYLEYKmmo4i2Vfoe0/edit#gid=0) and its effecitveness.